nasa-fornax/fornax-documentation/README.md

 cd work
 ```
 - Clone the notebook repo: `git clone https://github.com/nasa-fornax/fornax-demo-notebooks.git`.
 - Download the relevant Fornax image.
-In this case, we are using the `tractor-develop` image. `docker pull public.ecr.aws/f6e2z3b0/fornax-images:tractor-develop`.
+In this case, we are using the `tractor-stable` image. `docker pull public.ecr.aws/f6e2z3b0/fornax-images:tractor-stable`.
 - Run the image with:
 ```
 docker run --rm -p 8888:8888 \